top of page

 The crowd at a Georgetown women’s game is decent enough, given the size of the arena, but unfortunately is only a small fraction of what the men draw downtown.
 Most of the people in attendance are families with young children, and some of the kids get pretty into it, but others seem more interested in their phones or other electronic devices.
 The adults in the crowd can get into it too, especially after big plays by the Hoyas.

-Most fans sit in one of the three center sections on either side of the court, which can make the arena seem more full than it actually is, but this is not necessarily a bad thing as it enhances the atmosphere.
+Most fans sit in one of the three center sections on either side of the court, which can make the arena seem fuller than it is, but this is not necessarily a bad thing as it enhances the atmosphere.

 Access 4

 Once you’re on campus, parking is available in the Southwest Garage.
 There is ample space available, but some of the spaces may be tight, especially for drivers of larger vehicles.
-Parking is free on weekends, but is $5/hour during the week, and only cash is accepted so make sure to bring some.
+Parking is free on Sundays but can cost up to $20 the rest of the week depending on what time the game is and how long you are staying.
+When exiting the garage, you will turn left and walk past the football field.

 Extras 3

 Be sure to check out the various trophy cases in the lobby honoring not just Georgetown’s basketball achievements, but their championships in other sports as well.
-Once inside the arena itself, be sure to check out the Georgetown men’s team’s championship banners hanging on the wall.
-There are free programs available at a table in the lobby, which is worthy of a third and final star in this category.
+Once inside the arena itself, be sure to check out the Georgetown men’s team’s championship banners hanging on the wall, as well as banners honoring women's accomplishments.
+There are free posters available at a table in the lobby, which is worthy of a third and final star in this category.

 Final Thoughts